-POSSIBLE STRATEGY DESCRIPTION a) Minimum Lot Sizes and Ranges Set a minimum lot size based on engineering/servicing requirements, precedent in area and tree retention feasibility (i.e. 2,000sqm) with specified ranges set in certain areas to ensure diversity. b) Grouped Housing In limited areas, explore opportunity for eco-village or similar typologies which group development within a smaller area to maximise the land reserved rural or ecological purposes. c) Tree Canopy Protection Standards Establish a formal planning requirement to survey, assess and retain on site trees to strengthen protection of trees and limit clearing associated with development. d) Rehabilitation Requirements Incentives Require that a minimum percentage of a site be replanted with native species as part of any development to actively improve local biodiversity. e) Reservation of Crystal Brook Creek Require sensitive foreshore areas abutting Crystal Brook to be set aside an area of land for conservation, water management and public enjoyment.
-Or alternatively ensure its preservation by the landowner. f) Public Space Creation for Conservation Identify land to be formally conserved where Environmental Assessment shows Threatened Ecological Communities or Declared Rare Fauna g) Fauna Conservation/ Management Plan Develop a plan to protect local wildlife with supporting strategies such as managing fencing and other barriers to allow bandicoots, reptiles and birds to move freely between vegetated areas. h) Street verge enhancement Make use of public verges to provide infill tree planting and native landscaping to support biodiversity.
+POSSIBLE STRATEGY DESCRIPTION a) Minimum Lot Sizes and Ranges Set a minimum lot size based on engineering/servicing requirements, precedent in area and tree retention feasibility (i.e. 2,000sqm) with specified ranges set in certain areas to ensure diversity. b) Grouped Housing In limited areas, explore opportunity for eco-village or similar typologies which group development within a smaller area to maximise the land reserved rural or ecological purposes. c) Tree Canopy Protection Standards Establish a formal planning requirement to survey, assess and retain on site trees to strengthen protection of trees and limit clearing associated with development. d) Tree Canopy Target Set a minimum average tree canopy cover of 20% for areas that are developed in alignment with "Where Are All the Trees? - 2020 Vision - Greener Spaces, Better Places recommendations. e) Rehabilitation Requirements Incentives Require that a minimum percentage of a site be replanted with native species as part of any development to actively improve local biodiversity. f) Protection of Crystal Brook Ensure the Preservation of Crystal Brook Creek. g) Public Space Creation for Conservation Identify land to be formally conserved where Environmental Assessment shows Threatened Ecological Communities or Declared Rare Fauna h) Voluntary Conservation Covenants Landowners may wish to enter into Voluntary Conservation Covenants to conserve biodiversity values that exist on their property i) Fauna Conservation/ Management Plan Develop a plan to protect local wildlife with supporting strategies such as managing fencing and other barriers to allow bandicoots, reptiles and birds to move freely between vegetated areas. j) Street verge enhancement Make use of public verges to provide infill tree planting and native landscaping to support biodiversity.